whatsupcoders/Neumorphism/README.md

  <hr/>

 <h3>Smart Home Light Theme</h3>
-<p> The complete usescase code can be found <a href="https://github.com/applibgroup/Neumorphism_Smarthome_Lightmode">here.</a></p>
+<p> The complete use case code can be found <a href="https://github.com/applibgroup/Neumorphism_Smarthome_Lightmode">here.</a></p>
-<p> Like the above Living room design we have the same Design in Light mode and it is implmented using the Neumorphism library and every component displayed in the Living Room are the neumorphic components.</p>
+<p> Like the above Living room design we have the same Design in Light mode and it is implemented using the Neumorphism library and every component displayed in the Living Room are the neumorphic components.</p>
 <br/>
 <br/>
 <p float="left" >